tylerjwoodfin/cabinet/README.md

 ## Configuration

-- Upon first launch, will prompt you to choose a location for `settings.json`.
-You can change this at any time with `cabinet --config`.
+- Upon first launch, the tool will prompt you to enter your MongoDB credentials, as well as the cluster name and Database name.
+These are stored only within the package, as a file named `cabinet_config.json`.

 ### edit_file() shortcuts
 - see example below to enable something like